GeorgePatel/31-days/project_documents/design_document.md

 * Creating, updating, and deleting an Activity
 * Creating and updating a Balance
 * Retrieving Activities
+* Retrieving target Balance
-* Sort Activities by the day, week, and month
+* Sorting Activities by the day, week, and month
-* Retrieve productivity scale by the day, week, and month
+* Retrieving productivity scale by the day, week, and month
-* Retrieve happiness scale by the day, week, and month
+* Retrieving happiness scale by the day, week, and month
-* Retrieve Balance by the week and month
+* Sorting Balance by the week and month

 ### 4.2.
 Out of Scope